 Back in March, Google+ released a number of changes to user profiles, including a radical new look to cover photos - those large images at the top of our profile pages.
 They got bigger.
 A lot bigger.
 So big that you had to scroll down to see the meat of your profile, or scroll up to see the whole image.
 Some users loved them, but many users hated them and felt them to be unwieldy.

 Back in the 1800’s, settlers began streaming West in hopes of finding land and prospects for a better life.
 They often passed through my own St. Louis before embarking in various directions.
 In 1844, one of these settlers, a 34-year old man named James Marshall from New Jersey, had started to farm some land in Missouri along the river, but contracted Malaria.
 On the advice of his doctor, he packed up and headed further West, all the way to Oregon.
-That took him about a year, and once he got there, he headed South into California and eventually made it to Sutter’s Fort.

 In a recent study by Shareaholic, it was stated that traffic from Google+ is a fraction of that from Facebook, Pinterest and Twitter.
 Shareaholic is a social sharing widget, and the report was based on their sharing data from over 200,000 publishers between Sept., 2012 and Sept., 2013.